okta/okta-auth-js/README.md

 The emitted `AuthState` object includes:

 * `isPending`: true in the time after page load (first render) but before the asynchronous methods to see if the tokenManager is aware of a current authentication.
 * `isAuthenticated`: true if the user is considered authenticated.
-Normally this is true if both an idToken and an accessToken are present in the tokenManager, but this behavior can be overridden if you passed an isAuthenticated callback in the [configuration](#configuration-reference).
+Normally this is true if both an idToken and an accessToken are present in the tokenManager, but this behavior can be overridden if you passed a [transformAuthState](#transformauthstate) callback in the [configuration](#configuration-reference).
 * `accessToken`: the JWT accessToken for the currently authenticated user (if provided by the scopes).
 * `idToken`: the JWT idToken for the currently authenticated user (if provided by the scopes).
 * `error`: contains the error returned if an error occurs in the `authState` evaluation process.